Recovery of precious metals and base metals from electronic waste

 There are many advantages and disadvantages in every processing route.

-As metals recovery from PCBs and other types of electronics becomes more financially feasible and more strictly regulated, new sustainable and green technologies are being developed with the goal to make recycling simpler and more efficient.
+As metals recovery from PCBs and other types of electronics becomes more financially feasible and more strictly regulated, new sustainable and green technologies are being developed with the goal of making recycling simpler and more efficient.
 It is our job to make urban mining a reality, preserve the environment, and contribute to the circular economy.

 Have a question about your application?
 We will be happy to chat!